 According to Herodotus of Halicarnassus, the Milesians played an important role during the Scythian campaign of Darius I the Great, in c.513.
 The tyrants Histiaeus and Aristagoras were rewarded and the city received, as a present, a silver mine in Thrace, which made Miletus virtually independent.

 After a failed Persian expedition to conquer the islands in the Aegean Sea, the Milesians and the other Ionians revolted.
 However, they were defeated in the battle of Lade, and the city was captured and sacked.
 Many inhabitants were deported (494 BCE).
-Miletus was rebuilt on a gridiron plan that was designed by the Milesian Hippodamus; this became the Greek and Roman standard for urban planning.
+Miletus was rebuilt on a gridiron plan that was named after the Milesian Hippodamus; this became the Greek and Roman standard for urban planning.

 Miletus was one of the main rebels and had been one of the navy bases of the Spartans.
 However, it did not really benefit: at the beginning of the fourth century, the Persian satrap of Caria, Tissaphernes, controlled the city.
 Later, Hecatomnus, another satrap of Caria, ruled Miletus.
 During his reign, the Milesians started to build the theater that still dominates the site.
-The next ruler was Alexander the Great who, after his victory at the Granicus, proceeded to the south, obtained Sardes and captured Miletus after a brief siege.
+The next ruler was Alexander the Great who, after his victory at the Granicus, proceeded to the south, obtained Sardes and captured both Lade and Miletus, the latter after a brief siege (334 BCE).
 Although the city had to pay contributions to Alexander's war chest, it was more autonomous than it had been for at least two centuries.

 It managed to retain some of its independence during the wars of the Diadochi, who were all courting the Greek cities with promises of freedom and autonomy, and had to deliver the goods somehow.
 However, after 300, the city was in the Seleucid zone of influence, and when the city was occupied by a condotierre named Timarchus, the Seleucid king Antiochus II felt free to intervene; the liberated Milesians awarded him the surname Theos, "the god", in 259/258.